 Phoenix: |

-Basically, Phoenix repeats the last words he, em, "thought" after he received the cellphone.
-And that's it — the game switches back to the four-buttons-menu without a word from Gumshoe.
+Basically, Phoenix repeats the last words he, em, "thought" after receiving the cellphone.
+Then, the game switches back to the four-button menu without a word from Gumshoe.

-It seems the developers simply forgot to change the game logic to the following dialog, because there is no reason whatsoever to cut it:
+It seems the developers simply forgot to change the game logic for the next dialogue because there is no reason to cut it:

 Phoenix: